TedHusted/awake/awake.md

 Elena flails with her arms, splashing the pool water, but the chair with its heavy battery holds her down.
 Struggling, Elena tries to enable her prosthetics but the neural link doesn’t respond.

 	Water fills her ears, muffling the world into silence.
-Panic claws at her chest as she flails against the crushing weight of the chair.
+Panic claws at her chest as she pushes against the crushing weight of the chair.
 After an eternity, a hand reaches out and pulls Elena free of the chair.

 “Yowser!
 What happened?” asks Tessa.
 “Did you lose control of the chair somehow?
 Lanie, can you stand up?”